Hananfouad/Management-System/README.md

 •	Plumbers
 •	Painters
 •	Clean workers
- This document discusses the design of a web-based system to enable this engineer to follow up the operations needed.
+ This scenario document discusses the design of a web-based system to enable this engineer to follow up the operations needed.